b7s/laravel-queue-flow/docs/TESTING.md

 ## Overview

 🧪 Let's teste!
-The package includes a comprehensive test suite that covers all aspects of QueueFlow Queue's functionality, including the behavior of the `queue_flow()` helper with different `autoDispatch` configurations.
+The package includes a comprehensive test suite that covers all aspects of QueueFlow Queue's functionality, including the behavior of the `qflow()` helper with different `autoDispatch` configurations.

 ## Test Structure